YTFGolf/fandom-discussions-viewer/doc/README.md

   - On `getThread`
     - `descending` is "view older replies".
 E.g. on [4400000000000090053](https://wwr-test.fandom.com/f/p/4400000000000037009/r/4400000000000090053) the post below that box is [4400000000000090044](https://wwr-test.fandom.com/f/p/4400000000000037009/r/4400000000000090044).
 Therefore [getThread](https://wwr-test.fandom.com/wikia.php?controller=DiscussionThread&method=getThread&threadId=4400000000000037009&sortDirection=descending&pivot=4400000000000090044&responseGroup=full) with `4400000000000090044` as the pivot will have the first element of `_embedded["doc:posts"]` be `4400000000000090043`.
     - `ascending` is "view newer replies".
 The same [getThread](https://wwr-test.fandom.com/wikia.php?controller=DiscussionThread&method=getThread&threadId=4400000000000037009&sortDirection=descending&pivot=4400000000000090053&responseGroup=full) with `4400000000000090053` will have `4400000000000090054` be the ***last*** element of `doc:posts`.

+# Frontend design

+I just put bootstrap in because I'm lazy.
+If you know how to actually design websites pls contribute.

 # Routes